-And nowadays we’re closer than ever to seeing Ethereum 2.0 coming out with staking and a speed of tens of thousands of transactions per second.
+And nowadays, we’re going to assist “The Merge,” which involves the Beacon Chain with the Ethereum mainnet somewhere in 2022, with a full upgrade by 2023.
 Ethereum is the biggest dapps platform, the main platform for developing DeFis, and the second cryptocurrency by market cap.
-But as successful as it sounds, there are still controversies around the community that creates divisions.
+But as successful as it sounds, there are still controversies within the community that create division.

 The DAO Incident

 DAO is a term that has been around for quite a while, especially because of the DAO attack that’s been the main root of the Ethereum Classic vs. Ethereum dichotomy.

 And if this is your first time hearing about it – no, we did not start talking about martial arts.

 DAO is short for Decentralized Autonomous Organization.
 A DAO has the goal to codify the rules and decision-making process of an organization in order to handle the governance of a project without involving people.
 In a way, it started off from the “code is law philosophy” that strives towards further decentralization.